Lesson Plan on Nutrition for Preschool

 Learning about and understanding nutrition is essential to good health.
-Teaching children about nutrition when they are young will help them to be maintain healthy habits into adulthood.
-This preschool theme will also cover other important elements of good health, such as sleep and exercise.
+Teaching children about nutrition when they are young will help them to maintain healthy habits into adulthood.
+This lesson plan on nutrition for preschoolers will also cover other important elements of good health, such as sleep and exercise.
 This is a week long lesson plan with a different lesson for each day.

 The objective of this preschool theme is to teach children how important nutrition and good habits are in helping to keep them healthy.
 They will learn about the importance of healthy eating, exercise, sleep, and hygiene.